Principal place of residence (PPR) exemption from land tax

-Where a substantial business activity is conducted on the land being used as a PPR, an exemption will apply only to the portion of the land which is used for residential purposes by the individual owner, vested beneficiary or the person with the right to reside.
+Where a substantial business activity is conducted on the land being used as a PPR, an exemption will apply only to the portion of the land which is used exclusively for residential purposes by the individual owner, vested beneficiary or the person with the right to reside.

 The apportionment is based on either the floor space of a building or land area.
 The Commissioner may consult with the Valuer-General regarding apportionment.

 If the PPR land contains a separate residence, such as a granny flat or bungalow, which is leased to a residential tenant, land tax will be assessed on the part of the PPR land that is leased.

-The PPR exemption will only apply to the part of the land used for residential purposes by the individual owner, vested beneficiary or person with the right to reside.
+The PPR exemption will only apply to the part of the land used exclusively for residential purposes by the individual owner, vested beneficiary or person with the right to reside.

 Where only some of the vested beneficiaries of the trust reside at the PPR land, an exemption or refund will be limited to the proportion of the land which the vested beneficiary, who uses the land as their PPR, has an interest in.

 Mark and Nicola are the vested beneficiaries in the Red House under a fixed trust.
 They have equal interests.
 Only Mark lives there.
 He is entitled to a land tax exemption on his 50% share of the value of the Red House.
 Nicola is not entitled to a land tax exemption on her share of the Red House.

 For the purposes of the PPR exemption, it does not matter if you own the land jointly with others.

-If you use and occupy the land as your PPR, you are exempt from land tax on the land.
+If you use and occupy the land as your PPR, your share in the property is exempt.